vsee/oclBenchNetworkMapper/README.md

 ## UNDER DEVELOPMENT
 The project is currently in alpha state and benchmark execution is not yet fully implemented.
-Also, at the moment a client can only connect to a single server at a time.

 ---